Retire in Playa Jaco, Costa Rica

 What is it like to retire in Playa Jaco?

 "We are thankful there is an active expat community.
 Many expats meet others at the local church which helps to organize funding for in-need local families.
 Additionally, there are environmental clubs for turtle preservation and dogs/cat in need of assistance from street life.
 The beach is the center of the community and you will find family beach/surf day or family fun activities.
 Expats gather to play cards, play horseshoes, sponsor children from other areas to experience the beach, It is very much all about giving back to the community and the country that adopted For the expats in the area, community service is key.
 For those enjoying nightlife, Jaco and Hermosa often have live music.
-The public community park hosts festivals several times a year focusing on art, culture, music, dance, crafts and local/international food," said a retiree who moved to Playa Hermosa de Jaco, Costa Rica.
+The public community park hosts festivals several times a year focusing on art, culture, music, dance, crafts and local/international food," explained one retiree living in Playa Hermosa de Jaco.

 What advice do overseas retirees have for others considering retiring abroad?